Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 return "cleaning_pipeline"

 Once telemetry enters the cleaning pipeline, the objective shifts from structural validation to statistical and process-aware sanitization.
 Manufacturing signals frequently exhibit transient spikes caused by EMI, mechanical shock, or sensor calibration drift.
-Applying Outlier Detection Methods must respect process physics: a sudden 500°C spike in a heat-treat furnace is physically impossible within a 100ms sampling window, whereas a gradual ramp is expected.
+Applying outlier detection methods must respect process physics: a sudden 500°C spike in a heat-treat furnace is physically impossible within a 100 ms sampling window, whereas a gradual ramp is expected.
+For rotating equipment specifically, Z-score filtering for vibration anomalies shows how to carry rolling window state across async batches so chunk boundaries do not manufacture false spikes.

 Missing data gaps occur when network drops, PLC scan cycle overruns, or gateway reboots interrupt continuous streams.
-Rather than leaving nulls that break downstream aggregations, pipelines should apply Gap Filling Algorithms that respect signal characteristics—linear interpolation for continuous analog values, zero-order hold for discrete state flags, and forward-fill with decay windows for slowly drifting parameters.
+Rather than leaving nulls that break downstream aggregations, pipelines should apply gap filling algorithms that respect signal characteristics — linear interpolation for continuous analog values, zero-order hold for discrete state flags, and forward-fill with decay windows for slowly drifting parameters.
+The concrete mechanics of bounded, physics-aware interpolation are covered in implementing linear interpolation for missing sensor values.

 import polars as pl